-Also, when you feel ready to take the next step, call Charlotte Foot Care Associates to schedule your Greater Charlotte Foot & Ankle New Patient Exam.
+Also, when you feel ready to take the next step, call Charlotte Foot Care Associates to schedule your new patient exam.
 Your consultation with Dr. Lu includes a complete physical exam of all podiatry systems such as muscle strength, joints, foot structure, range of motion, arterial and vein systems, wound or rash assessment, and a comprehensive skin analysis.
-This offer also includes a bonus gift - a Gift Card to our nail boutique!
 We will take the time to educate you on your options and answer any questions you may have - your happiness and comfort are our top priorities!